 Roman Lysecky is an Associate Professor of Electrical and Computer Engineering at the University of Arizona.
 He received his B.S., M.S., and Ph.D. in Computer Science from the University of California, Riverside in 1999, 2000, and 2005, respectively.
-His research interests focus on embedded systems, with emphasis on embedded system security, non-intrusive system observation methods for in-situ analysis of complex hardware and software behavior, runtime optimizations methods, and design methods for precisely timed systems with applications in safety-critical and mobile health systems.
+His research interests focus on embedded systems, with emphasis on runtime optimization, non-intrusive system observation methods for in-situ analysis of complex hardware and software behavior, data-adaptable system, and embedded system security.
 He was awarded the Outstanding Ph.D.
 Dissertation Award from the European Design and Automation Association (EDAA) in 2006 for New Directions in Embedded Systems.
 He received a CAREER award from the National Science Foundation in 2009 and four Best Paper Awards from the ACM/IEEE International Conference on Hardware-Software Codesign and System Synthesis (CODES+ISSS), the ACM/IEEE Design Automation and Test in Europe Conference (DATE), the IEEE International Conference on Engineering of Computer-Based Systems (ECBS), and the International Conference on Mobile Ubiquitous Computing, Systems, Services (UBICOMM).
 He is an inventor on one US patent.
 He has coauthored 8 textbooks on C, C++, Java, VHDL, Verilog, Data structures, Computer Systems and Assembly Programming, and has contributed to numerous others.
 His recent textbooks, published with Zyante, utilize a web-native, interactive, and animated approach that has shown notable increases in student learning and course grades.
 He has also received multiple awards for Excellence at the Student Interface from the College of Engineering at the University of Arizona.